cmdoret/chalcid_comparative_analysis/README.md

   * Latitude and longitude
   * Body length

-Two Datasets are used in the analyis; the smaller one was gathered by hand from the literature, while the larger one was build from data scraped off the Universal Chalcidoidea Database, on the NHM website.
+Two Datasets are used in the analysis; the smaller one was gathered by hand from the literature, while the larger one was build from data scraped off the Universal Chalcidoidea Database, on the NHM website.